 Important personality traits are cooperation, loyalty, dependability, safety-mindedness, politeness and ability to work without direct supervision.
 Also necessary are a neat appearance and respectful demeanor.

-This position reports directly to the Fleet and Facilities Manager.
+This position reports directly to the Rural Transit Manager

 - Performs vehicle maintenance and ensures vehicles are reliable and safe for public transportation